Interview: Shanthie Mariet D’Souza on how India was ‘ill-prepared’ for the dramatic Taliban takeover

 The speed of the Taliban takeover has taken everyone by surprise.
 You wrote recently that “there is an overwhelming sense of helplessness” in New Delhi “as its contributions and gains made in the last two decades wither away.”
 Why is that so?
 Do you think it will be some time before that sense is shaken off or is it likely to remain as long as the Taliban are in charge?

 India has pursued its soft-power approach in Afghanistan under a security umbrella provided by the US since 2001.
 It is the largest regional donor, having pledged more than $3 billion in various capacity building and infrastructure development projects.
-Its development assistance policy accrued tremendous amount of goodwill for India.
-The challenge was to convert soft power gains into long term tangible outcomes when the tide turns.
+Its development assistance policy accrued a tremendous amount of goodwill for India.
+The challenge was to convert soft power gains into long term tangible outcomes when the tide turned.
 Even though there was a sense in India that the US would withdraw its forces in 2014 – the date of withdrawal announced by President Obama – India did not prepare for such a scenario and hoped for an outcome that would not put the Taliban in a dominant position.

 However, all those calculations have changed quickly.
 The sense of shock and dismay from the fall of Kabul and the total capture of power by the Taliban is not unique to India.
 In the coming days, the entire world will be forced to internalise the dramatic changes that have taken place in Afghanistan and how those changes have made past policies redundant.
 India too will have to go through that phase of self-assessment and revisit its policies in the face of new realities.